Bail bondsman: California

 In California, bail is heavily regulated by the California Penal Code, California Insurance Code and California Code of Regulations.
 All violations of the aforementioned constitute felony violations via California Insurance Code 1814— including administrative regulatory codes such as record keeping, how solicitations are conducted, collateral and treatment of arrestees.
 Under California law it is a crime for a bail bondsman to solicit business at a county jail.

 Criticism

 Several high-profile cases involving bondsman misconduct have led to calls for increased regulation of the industry or outright abolition of the bail for profit industry.
 One of the most prominent cases, in Louisiana, involved bribery of judges by a bail bonding agency.
-A far-reaching FBI investigation code-named "Operation Wrinkled Robe" led to criminal charges and removal proceedings for various judges, such as Ronald Bodenheimer, and police officers.
+A far-reaching FBI investigation code-named "Operation Wrinkled Robe" led to criminal charges and removal proceedings for several judges, such as Ronald Bodenheimer, and police officers.

-The American Civil Liberties Union has criticized the practice of bail bonds as a form of injustice against low-income communities and fueling mass incarceration of innocent people, with the ACLU recommending automated text messages or robocalls for court appearances.
+The American Civil Liberties Union (ACLU) has criticized the practice of bail bonds as a form of injustice against low-income communities, fueling mass incarceration of innocent people, with the ACLU recommending automated text messages or robocalls for court appearances.